xml

 XML maps to a plain object: each element becomes a key, attributes are kept under the @_ prefix by default, and text content sits under #text when an element also has attributes or children.
 The same options drive parsing and building, so a read then write round-trip preserves structure.

-Transformer mode (parse an XML string already in the body):
+Transformer role (parse an XML string already in the body):

 // Parse an XML string (e.g. an http() response body) into an object